Which books are worth the read and which should you skip? Find out what books I’ve been reading lately and whether I recommend them.

 That being said, Happier At Home was rather “meh.”

 Since the novelty of the concept of a happiness project is gone, you’re just reading about Rubin’s random resolutions – many of which would never translate over to readers.
-I really felt that I didn’t glean any new information, and just got a rehash of lots of old information.
+I felt that I didn’t glean any new information, and just got a rehash of lots of old information.

 If I were you, I’d suggest just sticking to The Happiness Project.